-We prefer to use club soda to clean up recently spilled liquids like wine.
+I prefer to use club soda to clean up recently spilled liquids like wine.
 Experts aren’t sure what it is about club soda that makes it so powerful.
 Nonetheless, it works fast to remove the stain from the carpet.

-Pour the club soda immediately on the stain, taking care not to oversaturate it.
+pour the club soda immediately on the stain, taking care not to oversaturate it.
 Allow the soda to rest for a few minutes on the stain.